Sustainability - Green Glamping

 Water: this is an important resource in East Anglia, where our rainfall is 24% below the national average.
-You'll see water butts dotted around which we use for all the produce that grows in the fields as well as the tubs around the barn.
-In the longer term to complement our conventional flushing loos we are hoping to build one or two composting toilets though these are still on our to do list at the moment until we've completed the "tree bogs" course!
+You'll see water butts dotted around which we use for all the produce that grows in the fields as well as the tubs around the barn; any overflow runs into our wildlife pond to help keep it fresh.
+In the longer term to complement our conventional flushing loos we are hoping to build a composting toilet though theis are still on our to do list at the moment having just completed the "tree bogs" course!

 Wood: we love seeing guests enjoying campfires, which for us are at the heart of a good outdoor camping experience.
 We try to keep the pile of campfire wood going from our own coppicing work through the winter and work with local tree surgeons to use their off-cuts which we season on-site.
-Wood for the wood-burners in the yurts comes from a local company which manages the supplies sustainably.
+Wood for the wood-burners in the yurts comes from our own trees which we season on site as well as a local company which manages the supplies sustainably.